SupaeroMoon-ERC-MDRS/OBC-MDRS-RPI/README.md

 Installation:
 This repository is intended for use with ROS2 Humble.
-To install dependencies, run rosdep install --from-paths . --ignore-src -r -y -f src/sim_mdrs/config/dependencies.yaml
+To install dependencies, run rosdep install --from-paths . --ignore-src -r -y src/sim_mdrs/config/dependencies.yaml --rosdistro foxy

 Simulation: